NawarNihad/mustansiriyah-cs-students-dataset-2025/README.md

   - Outdoors (in the university gardens)

 The dataset showcases visual variation across different environments, lighting conditions, and backgrounds, making it suitable for computer vision research and academic purposes.
+The dataset was created with the participation of Anwar Hassan Mahdi ( anwar.h.m@uomustansiriyah.edu.iq )